telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-macos.md

 1. Launch the Fiddler Everywhere application.
 Follow the **Sign in or create an account** link.

+1. Create an account using email and password or using the **Sign in with Google** option.

+  >tip The [Fiddler Everywhere Enterprise subscription plan](https://www.telerik.com/purchase/fiddler) supports SSO login.
+Get in touch with our [support]({%slug support%}) for detailed instructions on configuring your company-specific SSO.

 1. Enter the requested information on the **Enter Your Email to Sign in or Create an Account** screen.

 1. Check your inbox, open the confirmation email, and complete your account activation.